 New Orleans receives a lot of rain in the winter.
 In January, Jacksonville usually receives less rain than New Orleans.
 Jacksonville gets 3.3 inches (83 mm) of rain, while New Orleans receives 5.2 inches (131 mm) of rain each month for the winter.

 In the spring, Jacksonville is around the same temperature as New Orleans.
-Typically, the spring temperatures in Jacksonville in April are around 68°F (20°C), and New Orleans is about 68°F (20°C).
+Typically, the spring temperatures in Jacksonville in April average around 68°F (20°C), and New Orleans averages at about 68°F (20°C).

 The sun comes out a lot this time of the year in New Orleans.
 People are often attracted to the plentiful sunshine in Jacksonville this time of the year.
 In the spring, Jacksonville often gets more sunshine than New Orleans.
 Jacksonville gets 285 hours of sunny skies this time of year, while New Orleans receives 254 hours of full sun.

 It's quite rainy in New Orleans.
 Jacksonville usually gets less rain in April than New Orleans.
 Jacksonville gets 2.8 inches (72 mm) of rain, while New Orleans receives 4.5 inches (114 mm) of rain this time of the year.

 |Temp (°C)||Rain (mm)||Temp (°C)||Rain (mm)|

 |Jan||53°F (12°C)||3.3 inches (83 mm)||51°F (11°C)||5.2 inches (131 mm)|

 |Feb||56°F (13°C)||3.9 inches (100 mm)||54°F (12°C)||5.8 inches (147 mm)|

 |Mar||62°F (17°C)||3.7 inches (93 mm)||62°F (16°C)||5 inches (126 mm)|